Bir-Paragliding-Community/Bircom/index.md

 ---
-title: Welcome to Bir Paragliding Community
+title: Welcome to Bir Paragliding Community :::: A Community which is a part of the Bircom SAR Foundation
 ---

 # Bir Paragliding Community